section-engineering-education/engineering-education/articles/introduction-to-digital-twin-technology/index.md

 Digital twin technology enables companies to virtualize their product packages before the actual packaging takes place.
 This helps in reducing errors in packaging.
 Logistics companies can also use this type of technology to assess material feasibility, design effective warehouse layouts, and create feasible logistics networks.

 ### Why Digital Technology is Important
-Digital technology should be considered by organizations for various reasons.
+There are various reasons why digital twin technology is important to organizations.
 It enables companies to develop a digital footprint of the entire product life cycle.
 Companies can use the digital copy of their products to perform product improvements.
 They can also utilize digital twin technology to develop virtual prototypes of new products.
 The digital twin created by a company enables it to drive value through improved models and reduced defects.

 A digital twin enables a company to detect problems in a product or manufacturing process.
 Through digital technology, outcomes can be predicted effectively with a high level of accuracy.
 With this technology, there is faster realization of value than before.